jackmcguire1/alexa-chatgpt/README.md

 1. Create a new Alexa skill with a name of your choice

-2. Set Alexa skill invocation with a sentence of your choice
+2. Set Alexa skill invocation with a sentence of your choice or i.e. 'sentence completer'

 3. Set built-in invent invocations to their relevant phrases i.e. 'help', 'stop', 'cancel', etc.

-4. Set the fallback intent phrase to be 'random'
+4. Set the fallback intent invocation phrase to be 'random phrase'

 5. Create new Intent named 'AutoCompleteIntent'

-6. Create new intent slot named 'name', with <b>SLOT TYPE</b> 'prompt'

-7. Add invocation phrase for the 'AutoCompleteTIntent' with value 'complete the sentence {prompt}'
+6. Add invocation phrase for the 'AutoCompleteIntent' with value 'complete the sentence {prompt}'

-8. deploy chatgpt lambda and take note of the ARN of the lambda
+7. deploy chatgpt lambda and take note of the ARN of the lambda

-9. Configure Alexa skill endpoint lambda ARN:<br>
+8. Configure the Alexa skill endpoint default region lambda ARN:<br>
     Once the <b>'chatGPT'</b> lambda has been deployed, <br>
-    retrieve the generated lambda ARN using the AWS console or<br>
+    retrieve the generated lambda ARN using the AWS console
-    one of the describe stack methods found above.<br>
-    input the lambda <b>ARN</b> as the default endpoint of your Alexa skill,<br>
-    within your Alexa development console!

-10. Begin testing your Alexa skill by querying for 'chatgpt prompt'
+9. Begin testing your Alexa skill by querying for 'sentence completer' or your chosen invocation phrase

+10. Query Alexa 'complete the sentence {your sentence here}'

-11. Query Alexa 'my question is {question}'
+11. Query Alexa 'random phrase'!

-12. Query Alexa 'bumbaclart' or your fallback invocation phrase!

-13. Tell Alexa to 'stop'
+12. Tell Alexa to 'stop'

-14. <b>Testing complete!</b>
+13. <b>Testing complete!</b>

 ## Development